Brent Burns scores 2, Sharks beat Devils 4-1

-NEWARK, N.J.
-(AP) -- Brent Burns, the NHL's leading offensive defenseman, scored two goals as the San Jose Sharks snapped a season high four-game losing streak with a 4-1 win over the New Jersey Devils on Sunday.
+Burns has 24 goals and his 59 points are only two behind overall leader Connor McDavid.

+''No, not really,'' Burns said in his usual low-key fashion when asked if he focused on the scoring title. ''I think you look at everything.
+You're looking at other guys on your team, the other guys you're playing.
+We hear about it all the time from you guys about stats.''

-Joe Thornton had a goal and an assist for the Sharks and Kevin Labanc added two assists.
+Kevin Labanc added two assists for San Jose.
 Tomas Hertl had an empty-net tally late in the third period.

 Martin Jones made 21 saves as San Jose bounced back from a 2-1 overtime loss to Philadelphia on Saturday.